proxmox/proxmox-backup/docs/tape-backup.rst

  # proxmox-tape pool create daily --drive mydrive

-Additional option can be set later using the update command:
+Additional option can be set later, using the update command:

 .. code-block:: console